 Emergency Service Response Times: Public safety was a prevalent theme with the community, with calls for increased law enforcement presence to address traffic issues and crime.
 Some residents suggest that emergency response times are slow in parts of the area.

-Law Enforcement and Speeding: Residents expressed concern about vehicle speeding on local roads, especially during peak commute hours, as drivers use alternative routes to avoid congestion.
+Law Enforcement and Speeding: Residents expressed concern about vehicle speeding on local roads, especially during peak commute hours, as drivers use alternative King County rural routes to avoid congestion on major routes such as SR-169.

 Telecommunications: Residents of the Greater Maple Valley/Cedar River subarea continue to face challenges with telecommunications, including frequent service interruptions and maintenance issues, particularly with the CenturyLink system.
 These disruptions affect both internet and telephone services, limiting access to telehealth, remote education, and home-based business opportunities.

+Groundwater Protection: Groundwater quantity and quality are critically important to many rural residents dependent on private or small-community wells.

 Policies